property360-2/RCI-portal/Documentation/developmental-plan.md

 * [ ] Organize folder structure.
 * [ ] Support component integration & small reusable tweaks.

+### Testing & Documentation Alignment -  **Marjorie**

+* [ ] Test all frontend pages and components for functionality and responsiveness.
+* [ ] Verify API integration aligns with backend responses and expected behavior.
+* [ ] Ensure UI/UX follows the documented wireframes and system objectives.
+* [ ] Report bugs or inconsistencies to the frontend team.
+* [ ] Assist in updating technical documentation after testing.

 **Status:** 🚧 Not Started